rickmurdock/notes/Java/FileIOAndToString.md

 }
 ```

-**Call To Action**: Copy the code above into an IntelliJ project and create a file called list.txt.
+**Call To Action**: Copy the code above into an IntelliJ project and create a file called `list.txt`.
 Add some content to it, for example:

 ```sh
 apples